JayGoldberg/chromewm/README.md

 - Does not recover the workspaces state if the browser crashes due to a power loss or the process being terminated.
 (See [issue #1](https://github.com/EduCampi/chromewm/issues/1))
 - Cannot set all shortcuts by default do to an imposed limit of 4 by Chrome.
-- It's necessary to open a new Chrome window when switching to an empty workspace, in order for Chrome to be in focus and able to listen for keyboard shortcuts.
+- It's necessary to open a new Chrome™ window when switching to an empty workspace, in order for Chrome™ to be in focus and able to listen for keyboard shortcuts.
 (The window will be removed if it's not used)